This homemade turmeric toothpaste is not only remineralising your teeth, it’s whitening them at the same time! The secret? Turmeric.

 Affiliate Disclaimer: This article contains affiliate links.
 That means I may earn a small commission, if you purchase the linked product, at no extra cost for you.

-Bentonite clay, coconut oil and peppermint essential oil are my favourite ingredients.
-But ever since I heard about turmeric and its benefits, I always add a teaspoon of organic turmeric powder to my toothpaste!
+Bentonite clay, coconut oil and peppermint essential oil (affiliate links) are my favourite ingredients.
+But ever since I heard about turmeric and its benefits, I always add a teaspoon of organic turmeric powder (affiliate link) to my toothpaste!

 In case you’ve never made your own toothpaste before or if you want to know more about it, check out this article about homemade toothpaste.
 It includes everything that you need to know and a complete list of ingredients (and their benefits) that you can use in your own DIY toothpaste, or for oral care in general.